rimplesimpledimple/pubmed-analyzer/README.md

 ## Requirements for our app
 - Support upto 100 page research paper  - this should cover most of the papers
 - How many parallel requests do we need to support?
-    - we would be bounded by the memory so the goal is to maximize the number of parallel requests for a given memory.
+    - We would be bounded by the memory so the goal is to maximize the number of parallel requests for a given memory.
+    - Download direct to storage, so memory is not an issue.
-    - assuming rate limits are high enough for both the LLMs and the pubmed api(3 per second without api).
+    - Assuming rate limits are high enough for both the LLMs and the pubmed api(3 per second without api).

 - Minimising cost:
     - keep the number of tokens to a minimum.